Shtsh/rsvenv/README.md

 ```bash
 rsvenv create path/to/python venv_name
 ```
+The created virtual environment name will be python_version/venv_name

 After this it is possible to use this venv in current directory
 ```bash
 rsvenv use venv_name